 10 interesting facts about Casa Batlló

-Several anecdotes and interesting facts surround Gaudí’s masterpiece.
-In this article we have selected 10 that are particularly reminiscent of the Catalan architect due to their creativity, mystery or visionary nature.
+Several anecdotes and interesting facts surround Gaudí's masterpiece.
+We have selected 10 that are particularly reminiscent of the Catalan architect due to their creativity, mystery or visionary nature

 The student who surpassed the master.

 Casa Batlló was not a new construction project, but rather the renovation of an austere building designed in 1877 by Emilio Sala Cortés who, interestingly enough, was Antoni Gaudí’s teacher during his architecture studies.
 Although the initial idea was to knock down the house, thanks to the courage shown by Gaudí, it was ultimately decided to carry out a full renovation, transforming a classic style building into a masterpiece of modernism, full of imagination and creativity.